2017 FIFA U-17 World Cup: Emblem

-The official emblem for the tournament was launched on 27 September 2016 at a hotel in Goa during the 2016 AFC U-16 Championship.
-According to the press release from FIFA the emblem was designed "as a celebration of the country's richness and diversity of cultures, with the main elements of the Indian Ocean, the banyan tree, the kite and the starburst, which is an interpretation of the Ashoka Chakra, an integral part of the national identity."
+The official emblem for the tournament was revealed on 27 September 2016 at a hotel in Goa during the 2016 AFC U-16 Championship.
+According to the press release from FIFA, the emblem was designed "as a celebration of the country's richness and diversity of cultures, with the main elements of the Indian Ocean, the banyan tree, the kite and the starburst, which is an interpretation of the Ashoka Chakra, an integral part of the national identity."

 Tickets

 Sales of tickets for the FIFA U-17 World Cup began on 16 May 2017 during a function in New Delhi.
-Carles Puyol was present during the ticket sales launch as special guest.
+Carles Puyol was present during the launch of the ticket sales as a special guest.
 General ticket sales officially began on 17 May 2017 at 19:11.
 The time was selected as a tribute to when Mohun Bagan defeated East Yorkshire Regiment in the IFA Shield in 1911, marking the first time an Indian football club defeated a British side in British India.
 Tickets for the tournament were sold in four phases: Phase one only sold tickets for categories 1 to 3 at each venue with a 60% discount while phase two allowed people to buy tickets for all categories, but only if you are a Visa card holder, at a 50% discount.
 Phase three allowed anyone to buy tickets with a 25% discount while phase four had tickets at full price.
 The attendance for matches breached the million mark in the final match of the Round of 16, which made India only the third nation after China and Mexico to register an attendance of over a million for the event.
-On 28 October 2017, in the 3rd place match-up between Brazil and Mali, India finally beat the existing record of 1,230,976 set in the 1985 FIFA U-16 World Championship edition in China The final attendance figures were 1,347,133.
+On 28 October 2017, in the 3rd place match-up between Brazil and Mali, India surpassed the existing record of 1,230,976 set in the 1985 FIFA U-16 World Championship edition in China The final attendance figures were 1,347,133.